 27 February 2024 | Maria Frasca, Davide La Torre, Gabriella Pravettoni, Ilaria Cutica

-This review explores the growing impact of machine learning and deep learning algorithms in the medical field, focusing on the critical issues of explainability and interpretability associated with black-box algorithms.
-The authors analyze the challenges and solutions presented in the literature, offering an overview of recent techniques and definitions of interpretability and explainability.
-The analysis, based on 448 articles, reveals an exponential growth in this field over the last decade.
-The review highlights the psychological dimensions of public perception and the necessity for effective communication regarding AI capabilities and limitations.
-Researchers are developing techniques to enhance interpretability, such as visualization methods and reducing model complexity, but the challenge remains in balancing high performance and interpretability.
-The paper emphasizes the importance of transparency, ethical considerations, and interdisciplinary collaboration to ensure responsible use of AI in medicine.
-The review also discusses the role of regulatory frameworks like the General Data Protection Regulation (GDPR) and the need for accountability in data processing.
-The paper concludes by emphasizing the importance of establishing enduring trust between clinicians and patients and addressing emerging challenges to facilitate the informed adoption of advanced technologies in medicine.This review explores the growing impact of machine learning and deep learning algorithms in the medical field, focusing on the critical issues of explainability and interpretability associated with black-box algorithms.
-The authors analyze the challenges and solutions presented in the literature, offering an overview of recent techniques and definitions of interpretability and explainability.
-The analysis, based on 448 articles, reveals an exponential growth in this field over the last decade.
-The review highlights the psychological dimensions of public perception and the necessity for effective communication regarding AI capabilities and limitations.
-Researchers are developing techniques to enhance interpretability, such as visualization methods and reducing model complexity, but the challenge remains in balancing high performance and interpretability.
-The paper emphasizes the importance of transparency, ethical considerations, and interdisciplinary collaboration to ensure responsible use of AI in medicine.
-The review also discusses the role of regulatory frameworks like the General Data Protection Regulation (GDPR) and the need for accountability in data processing.
-The paper concludes by emphasizing the importance of establishing enduring trust between clinicians and patients and addressing emerging challenges to facilitate the informed adoption of advanced technologies in medicine.
+This review explores the growing impact of machine learning and deep learning algorithms in medicine, focusing on the critical issues of explainability and interpretability of black-box algorithms.
+While these algorithms are increasingly used for medical analysis and diagnosis, their complexity underscores the need to understand how they explain and interpret data to make informed decisions.
+The review comprehensively analyzes challenges and solutions presented in the literature, offering an overview of the most recent techniques used in this field.
+It provides precise definitions of interpretability and explainability, aiming to clarify the distinctions between these concepts and their implications for decision-making.
+The analysis, based on 448 articles and addressing seven research questions, reveals exponential growth in this field over the last decade.
+The psychological dimensions of public perception highlight the necessity for effective communication regarding the capabilities and limitations of artificial intelligence.
+Researchers are actively developing techniques to enhance interpretability, employing visualization methods and reducing model complexity.
+However, the persistent challenge lies in finding the delicate balance between achieving high performance and maintaining interpretability.
+Acknowledging the growing significance of AI in aiding medical diagnosis and therapy, and the creation of interpretable AI models is considered essential.
+In this dynamic context, an unwavering commitment to transparency, ethical considerations, and interdisciplinary collaboration is imperative to ensure the responsible use of AI.
+This collective commitment is vital for establishing enduring trust between clinicians and patients, addressing emerging challenges, and facilitating the informed adoption of these advanced technologies in medicine.This review explores the growing impact of machine learning and deep learning algorithms in medicine, focusing on the critical issues of explainability and interpretability of black-box algorithms.
+While these algorithms are increasingly used for medical analysis and diagnosis, their complexity underscores the need to understand how they explain and interpret data to make informed decisions.
+The review comprehensively analyzes challenges and solutions presented in the literature, offering an overview of the most recent techniques used in this field.
+It provides precise definitions of interpretability and explainability, aiming to clarify the distinctions between these concepts and their implications for decision-making.
+The analysis, based on 448 articles and addressing seven research questions, reveals exponential growth in this field over the last decade.
+The psychological dimensions of public perception highlight the necessity for effective communication regarding the capabilities and limitations of artificial intelligence.
+Researchers are actively developing techniques to enhance interpretability, employing visualization methods and reducing model complexity.
+However, the persistent challenge lies in finding the delicate balance between achieving high performance and maintaining interpretability.
+Acknowledging the growing significance of AI in aiding medical diagnosis and therapy, and the creation of interpretable AI models is considered essential.
+In this dynamic context, an unwavering commitment to transparency, ethical considerations, and interdisciplinary collaboration is imperative to ensure the responsible use of AI.
+This collective commitment is vital for establishing enduring trust between clinicians and patients, addressing emerging challenges, and facilitating the informed adoption of these advanced technologies in medicine.